marolAI/seams-workshop.github.io/03_practical.md

 ```
 ***Step 2: Download the JSON Data***
 OpenWeatherMap.org provides real-time weather information in JSON format.
-Your program simply has to download the page at http://api.openweathermap.org/data/2.5/forecast/daily?q=<Location>&cnt=3, where // <Location> is the name of the city whose weather you want.
+Your program simply has to download the page at http://api.openweathermap.org/data/2.5/forecast/daily?q=<Location>&cnt=3, where ***Location*** is the name of the city whose weather you want.
 Add the following to quickWeather.py.

 ***Ideas for Similar Programs:***